RyanJarv/cdn-proxy/README.md

 Q: Why is this split up into another app?
 Why not include this functionality in the cdn-proxy python script?

-A: (@RyanJarv) The scanner actually was originally written in python and added as a subcommand in cdn-proxy.
+A: The scanner actually was originally written in python and added as a subcommand in cdn-proxy.
 Python parallelisim and asyncio got the best of me however and this was all rewritten in a session of anger driven development.
 Now that it is written in GoLang, in a way that actually makes sense, it is ...much... faster then it was before.
 Client speed is pretty usefull when using CloudFront, this is because we can really send requests as fast as CloudFront will handle